Need aggressive testing: Harvard expert tells Rahul Gandhi

 "When the economy is opened up after lockdown, you have to create confidence among people," Harvard health expert Ashish Jha told Gandhi.

-Jha is a professor of Global Health at TH Chan School of Public Health and Director, Harvard Global Health institute.
+Jha is a professor of Global Health at TH Chan School of Public Health and Director, Harvard Global Health Institute.
 He said coronavirus is a '12-18 months' problem and the world is not going to be free of this till 2021.

 Coronavirus outbreak: ICMR removes price cap of Rs 4,500 for COVID-19 tests